Keuha/Converter/Converter/README.md

 ## Technologies

-the app is made using SwiftUI & Combine since no requirement mention usage of UIKit only.
+the app is made using SwiftUI & Combine

-## Dependencies

-for storage data purpose, Realm has been added to the project though SPM.

 ### others